aaronbrezel/mcp-census/README.md

 app_file: app.py
 pinned: false
 short_description: MCP server leveraging U.S. Census Bureau tooling
+tags:
+    - mcp-server-track
 ---

 # mcp-census

-MCP server leveraging U.S. Census Bureau tooling for LLM interoperability.
+A work-in-progress MCP server leveraging U.S. Census Bureau tooling for LLM interoperability.

-This repo was built for the [Gradio/Hugging Face Agents MCP Hackathon](https://huggingface.co/Agents-MCP-Hackathon).

-This project is a work in progress.
 A deployed interactive version of the mcp server is available at [https://abrezey-mcp-census.hf.space/](https://abrezey-mcp-census.hf.space/).
 A deployed census MCP server is available at [https://abrezey-mcp-census.hf.space/gradio_api/mcp/sse](https://abrezey-mcp-census.hf.space/gradio_api/mcp/sse).
+Pushes to the `main` branch of this repo will trigger a redeployment of these resources.

+This repo was built for the [Gradio/Hugging Face Agents MCP Hackathon](https://huggingface.co/Agents-MCP-Hackathon).

 ## Local MCP server quickstart